Miranda Kerr Finds Work-life Balance As Parent A Tough Deal

-Los Angeles, Feb 19 (IANS) Model Miranda Kerr is a mother of three, and she finds it tough maintaining a work-life balance as a parent.
+Los Angeles, Feb 19: Model Miranda Kerr is a mother of three, and she finds it tough maintaining a work-life balance as a parent.

 Kerr has a 10-year-old son Flynn with actor, former-husband Orlando Bloom, besides two-year-old son Hart and toddler Myles with businessman Evan Spiegel.